OUGC-Network/OUGC-Awards/README.md

 ## OUGC Awards
-Extend your forum with a powerful awards system.
+Adds a powerful awards system to you community.

 ### Support
 Please visit [Omar G.](https://omarg.me/thread?general/plugins/ougc-awards "Visit Omar.G") for more information about this project.